 - The Bureau is conducting extensive outreach to servicemembers, and has also paid particular attention to the complaints servicemembers and veterans have shared about problems with financial products. - The CFPB has held many educational events to deliver consumer financial information to thousands of military and veteran consumers.
-For example, between October 2013 and March 2014, the OSA conducted 77 outreach events, providing more than 6,000 military and veteran consumers with information to help them make more informed financial decisions.
-The office has visited 91 different military installations and units to hear concerns and share information with servicemembers. - The Bureau has made available: on-demand video training for military service providers; an ongoing virtual series of Military Financial Educator Forums on consumer financial topics for providers who deliver financial, educational, or legal counseling to servicemembers; and hundreds of live webcasts to military financial educators, legal assistance attorneys, and on-base college education counselors. - The Bureau has paid special attention to complaints received from servicemembers.
+For example, between October 2013 and March 2014, the OSA conducted 77 outreach events, helping more than 6,066 military and veteran consumers with information to help them make more informed financial decisions. - The Bureau has made available: on-demand video training for military service providers; an ongoing virtual series of Military Financial Educator Forums on consumer financial topics for providers who deliver financial, educational, or legal counseling to servicemembers; and hundreds of live webcasts to military financial educators, legal assistance attorneys, and on-base college education counselors. - The Bureau has paid special attention to complaints received from servicemembers.
 From July 2011 through February 2014, CFPB has documented over 14,100 complaints from military consumers. - The Bureau has established an "Information for Servicemembers" page online, providing links to resources of specific help to servicemembers, such as letting them know of eligibility for the Federal Thrift Savings Program and providing information on the Post-9/11 GI Bill.
 It also links to the OSA's Financial Fitness Forum, a whitepaper with recommendations following an event for stakeholders which was held to raise awareness of unique military-friendly products already being offered by financial institutions.
-These include, for instance, programs that recruit, train, and help veterans as they return to their communities, as well as programs at credit unions to help servicemembers with savings and loans. - The CFPB has identified problems in student loan servicing and its impacts on military families. - The Bureau is looking into problems surrounding student loans held by members of the military.
+These include, for instance, programs that recruit, train, and help veterans as they return to their communities, as well as programs at credit unions to help servicemembers with savings and loans.

+• The CFPB has identified problems in student loan servicing and its impacts on military families.

+The Bureau is looking into problems surrounding student loans held by members of the military.
 The CFPB issued a report, "The Next Front?
 Student Loan Servicing and the Cost to Our Men and Women in Uniform," identifying a number of challenges servicemembers with student loans face, ranging from the fact that they are not accessing the most affordable repayment plans, to the barriers they face actually gaining the protections afforded by the SCRA.
 For example, servicemembers are often made to resubmit their orders while on active duty to continue the interest rate reduction to which the SCRA entitles them, when it is supposed to be good for the duration of their active service.

-www.ourfinancialsocurity.org
+www.ourfinancialsecurity.org